loning/semver/README.md

 Semantic Versioning implementation for PHP including constraints, filters, sorting and iterable map.
 Conforms to Semver specification [2.0.0](http://semver.org/spec/v2.0.0.html) but also support loose parsing of non-compliant but similar versioning systems.

-## To-do

-This library is not yet feature complete and still under active development.
+All core features like the parsing and processing of versions and ranges are implemented and 100% unit tested, but the library is not yet feature complete and still under active development.
+Visit the [open issues](https://github.com/omines/semver/issues) to see what's on the list before going 1.0.0.

- * Port all unit tests from node's implementation to ensure identical operation
- * Add stability support
- * Add lossy parser for non-Semver compliant version strings
- * Add filters for stability and ranges to iterators
- * Add extra collection functionality for trimming by filters

 ## Installation